angelhumano/data_visualization_class_project/README.md

 - Reciprocal Migrant Flow: Mexico is the primary source of US migrants (9.5 average from 1990 to 2020), while the USA significantly contributes to Mexican migration (0.5 million), illustrating a reciprocal dynamic.

-- Migration Trends:In 2020, the USA continued as the primary destination for migrants since the 90s, while India overtook Russia as the leading migrant source, signifying a significant shift.
+- Migration Trends: In 2020, the USA continued as the primary destination for migrants since the 90s, while India overtook Russia as the leading migrant source, signifying a significant shift.

+- Conflict Fuels Migration: War and internal conflict, such as in Syria and Iraq, fuel migrant outflows.

+## Lessons learned

+-